Saipramodh033/LocalKonnect/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License.

-## 👤 Author

 A full-stack Django application demonstrating:
 - Advanced geospatial features with PostGIS